JKaram/Solaroid/README.md

 ## Features

-- Infinate Scrolling
+- Infinite Scrolling
 - Like photos are saved even on refresh
-- Sharable links
+- Shareable links
-- Fully styled by myself useing tailwind CSS with a little help from Headless UI.
+- Fully styled by myself using tailwind CSS with a little help from Headless UI.

 ## Lessons Learned